 - This will require you to perform a small download to run the software — don’t worry, we’ll talk you through doing this.

-However, should you need us on-site, we can be with you quickly as all our staff are based in London.
+Should you need us on-site, we can be with you quickly as all our staff are based in London.

-However, if we are onsite working on another ticket, systems tasks or projects:
+If we are onsite working on another ticket, systems tasks or projects:

 - The same protocol still applies – please contact the Helpdesk first instead of approaching one of our team members directly